 - You can make more connections in less time

-- You become proficient at communicating your market value clearly and concisely
+- You become proficient at communicating your value clearly and concisely

-- Face-to-face contact is very memorable and effective in building relationships
+- Face-to-face contact is memorable and effective in building relationships

 - The structured format is an ice breaker – no awkward introductions or wall flowers

-- The fast pace inspires attendees to be concise in their introductions
+- The fast pace encourages attendees to focus on whats in it for their market (themify!)

 “The richest people in the world look for and build networks, everyone else looks for work.”
 Robert Kiyosaki